Pholcus phalangioides

 Pholcus phalangioides, commonly known as the cosmopolitan cellar spider, long-bodied cellar spider, or one of various types called a daddy long-legs spider, is a spider of the family Pholcidae.
-It was first described in 1775 by the Swiss entomologist Johann Kaspar Füssli (his surname is also spelt Fuesslin) as Aranea phalangoides.
+It was first described in 1775 by the Swiss entomologist Johann Kaspar Füssli (his surname is also spelled Fuesslin) as Aranea phalangoides.
 Its common name of "daddy long-legs" should not be confused with a different arachnid group with the same common name, the harvestman (Opiliones), or the crane flies of the superfamily Tipuloidea.

 Females have a body length of about 8 mm while males tend to be slightly smaller.
 The length of the spider's legs are on average 5 or 6 times the length of its body.
 Pholcus phalangioides has a habit of living on the ceilings of rooms, caves, garages or cellars.

 This spider species is considered beneficial in parts of the world because it preys on other spiders, including species considered dangerous such as redback spiders.
 Pholcus phalangioides is known to be harmless to humans and a potential for the medicinal use of their silk has been reported.

 Taxonomy and phylogeny

 Pholcus phalangioides was first described in 1775 by the Swiss entomologist Johann Kaspar Füssli.
 A member of the genus Pholcus in the family Pholcidae, P. phalangioides shares ancestry with roughly 1,340 similar cellar-spiders.
 All of these spiders are known for their characteristic long legs, which can range from 5 to 6 times the size of their bodies.
-This is not to be confused with organisms with similar physical appearances, such as the crane fly - an insect - and harvestmen of the arachnid order Opiliones.
+This is not to be confused with organisms with similar physical appearances, such as the crane fly – an insect – and harvestmen of the arachnid order Opiliones.